bitmansofthu/ZipArchive/README.md

 - Choose compression level;
 - Append to existing zip files;
 - Zip-up NSData instances. (with a filename)

+This fork adds the ability to handle written data as a stream via delegate calls.

 ## Installation and Setup